pwm/nixkell/README.md

 In both cases direnv will rebuild automatically.
 This works thanks to the [packagesFromDirectory](https://github.com/NixOS/nixpkgs/blob/54d306ae9a5e53147dfa56ee2530aeb0da638b89/pkgs/development/haskell-modules/lib.nix#L391-L392) function  used in our `packages.nix`.

-To tweak things further you can add things to the manual section of `ourHaskell` in `packages.nix`, eg. remove version bound checks:
+To tweak things further you can add things to the manual section of `ourHaskell` in `packages.nix`, eg. say you want ot remove version bound checks on `some-package`:
 ```
 some-package = pkgs.haskell.lib.doJailbreak(hprev.some-package);
 ```

-### Updating
+### Updating nixpkgs

-If you look into `nix/sources.json` you will see that they are pinned to exact git hashes.
+If you look into `nix/sources.json` you will see that packages there are pinned to exact git hashes.
 Reproducibility, yay!
-The sources file is managed by [niv](https://github.com/nmattia/niv), another tool in our nix shell.
+The sources file itself is managed by [niv](https://github.com/nmattia/niv), another tool in our nix shell.
 To update sources and thus rebuild your shell (as direnv is watching `nix/sources.json`):
 ```
 $ niv update
 ```

-## How it is puut together
+## How it works

-Finally a few words about the `nix/` directory itself:
+Most of the nix code in in `nix/`:

 - `default.nix` - The `index.html` of the nix world.
 Called from `shell.nix` and `release.nix`
 - `overlays.nix` - extends nixpkgs, most importantly with our own